Lotherton Hall: Lotherton Hall hospital

-The collections
+Collections

-Lotherton Hall contains around 3,000 objects that come from five collections.
+Lotherton Hall contains around 3,000 objects from five collections.
 The Gascoigne gift, less than a third of the collection, was given in stages between 1955 and 1979 and comprises paintings, sculpture, furniture, silver, jewelry, porcelain, prints, drawings and textiles.
-The Costume Collection is made up of historic and modern clothes and accessories.
+The costume collection is made up of historic and modern clothes and accessories.
 The Eastern pottery and porcelain collection was in the most part given by Frank Savery in 1966.
 The collection of modern craft includes ceramics, furniture, jewelry and metalwork by leading British artists.
-The Cooper Collection, on loan from a private owner, includes Victorian and early 20th century furniture and ceramics.
+The Cooper Collection, on loan from a private owner, includes Victorian and early-20th century furniture and ceramics.

 Paintings

-Notable paintings in the Lotherton Hall collection include:
+Notable paintings in the collection include:

 The Irish House of Commons (1780) by Francis Wheatley (1747–1801) – a large-scale group portrait showing Henry Grattan making a speech on the repeal of Poynings’ Law during a debate in the Irish House of Commons on 19 April 1780.

 Portrait of Sir Thomas Gascoigne (1779) by Pompeo Batoni (I708-87) – painted in Rome during Sir Thomas Gascoigne’s Grand Tour, Sir Thomas is shown as a connoisseur surrounded by books, sculptures and a globe.
 Sir Thomas is also holding a snuff box bearing the portrait of Marie Antoinette.